DanielEWeeks/PedGFLMM/README.md

     ## $LRT
     ## [1] 0.4967854

-For the case without providing covariate,
+For the case without covariates,

 ``` r
 bsmooth_bsp_no_cov = PedGFLMM_beta_smooth_only(ped = Ped, geno = as.matrix(geno),